 Match is mostly grown and ground in Japan, but surprisingly it has roots in China.
 Green tea was powdered and dried into bricks during the Tang Dynasty.
 People would break off small pieces and stir them in hot water so as to produce a soothing and energizing drink.

-Matcha eventually became available to Japan’s general population, who enjoyed its earthy taste, enlivening energy, and gentle health boost.
-In the 21st century, word began to spread of its antioxidative properties, distinct flavor, and versatility.
-Today, matcha cakes, lattes, and smoothies can be found on cafe menus and Instagram feeds across the globe.
+Match was brought to Japan by the father of Zen Buddhism, a Chinese monk.
+The word ‘matcha’ means ‘powdered tea’ which became popular amongst Samurai warriors and members of royalty.
+Matcha was readily accepted by to Japanese population, who loved it for its earthy taste, revitalizing energy, and healthy boost.
+In the 21st century, matcha was recognized for its excellent antioxidative properties, distinct flavor, and versatility.
+As a result, matcha cakes, lattes, and smoothies can be found on many cafe menus and Instagram feeds throughout the world.

 Comments will be approved before showing up.